pablolopesk8/github-starred-tags/README.md

 npm start
 ```

 > If you run only NodeJS service, you need start manually the container of database.
-And your connection with mongo must be done using *localhost:exposed_port*.
+And your connection with mongo, configured on [env file](#enviroment-variables), must be done using *localhost:exposed_port*.

 ## Tests